 We're all familiar with this concept and may have participated during small-business Saturdays.
 Yet, why not support local year-round?
 Many of the stores in Downtown Fargo are locally owned, and many help you give back, reduce waste, and support local artisans while you shop.

 For unique products, head to either of these gift emporiums.
-Zandbroz is a staple feature of Downtown Fargo, offering an array of paper products and jewelry and a great selection of books from local authors.
+O'Day Cache is a staple feature of Downtown Fargo, offering various hand-selected products from India, including jewelry, housewares, and clothing.
 Unglued, now located in Brewhalla, salutes the crazed crafting community, an explosion of quirky, cute, and hilariously snarky handmade products from local artists and makers.

 We have the jackpot if you're looking for household and personal care products.
 In Brewhalla, buy bulk and reduce your carbon footprint with Red River Refillery.
 Bring your containers, or use one of their free options and stock up on household cleaning products, shower items, containers, and other reusable items for you and your home.